 Go see Iceburgh

-The Pens mascot, Iceburgh, always walks around during games and is very friendly to kids.
+The Pens mascot, Iceburgh, always walks around during games and is a kid favorite.
 Get a picture with him!
-You’re bound to run into him at some point.
+You’re bound to run into him as he dances over or slides into your section throughout the game.

 Watch out for the dance cams